HeadHodge/My-SmartHome-Projects/documents/Using-My-Virtual-Bluetooth-Keyboard/overview.md

 With this option, the Zephyr peripheral resides and runs solely on a soc micro board which contains its own on-board bluetooth/wifi radio.
 It will run on any box that supports tty serial i/o.

-You can set up a Zephyr build chain on linux to program your micro soc board, but I found it easier to install Nordic's nrfConnect v.3.7.0 for Win10 and use it's programmer to burn your image to the soc board.
+You can set up a Zephyr build chain on linux to program your micro soc board, but I found it easier to install Nordic's nrfConnect v.3.7.0 for Win10 and use it's programmer to burn your image to the soc board. https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop

   <img src="./images/1.6.png" width="400px" height="auto">

-  Here you can setup your own Zephyr build chain to create your own custome image or use my image to test with.
+  Here you can setup your own Zephyr build chain to create your own custom image or use my image to test with.
 To setup a build chain, follow Zephyr's instructions in their documentaion: https://docs.zephyrproject.org/latest/getting_started/index.html

 To use my image, use the Nordic programmer to burn this file: \bluetoothKeyboard\hogKeyboard-dongle\hogKeyboard.hex to your soc board.

+Once the image is programed, the image will reboot each time you unplug/plug the soc dongle.
+If my image starts properly, the dongle will open a vCom serial port on the box the dongle is plugged into, and both onboard led's will start flashing.
+The flashing blue led means the dongle is in GAP mode and advertising for peer clients to discover.
+The flashing yellow means the dongle is not connected to a peer client.

+You should now be able to use any peer client i.e. Windows 10, Amazon Firestick other keyboards to connect and pair to your HID peripheral.

+Once connected, use the serial port i.e. /dev/ttyacm0 to send HID reports to the connected peer.

 ### Sending HID Reports (keyboard characters) to peer clients